- Medical treatment

 - Haemophilus influenzae type b (Hib)

-- Hepatitis B, if no other payer is competent for it or if the age of 18 has not yet been reached.
+- Hepatitis B, if the age of 18 has not yet been reached.

 - Vaccination against early summer meningoencephalitis (FAME)